TBYT/stem-player-replay/README.md

 This repository contains the source of my replay script for stem player website.

 ## Prerequisites
-You will need to connect a stem player to https://stemplayer.com first!
+You will need to connect a stem player to https://stemplayer.com or login with your purchase email on https://stemplayer.com.
 How you come about a solution for connecting a stemplayer to the website is not up to me.

 ## Tutorial